Charity Revocations, Trade Hearing, Badger Habitat

 Why it matters#

-- Losing registered status can reduce a charity’s ability to issue official tax receipts and may harm its fundraising and operations.
+- Losing registered charity status can remove a charity’s ability to issue official tax receipts and can affect its funding and operations.
+That matters to donors and the people who rely on the charity’s programs.

-- The tribunal decision could change how imported plastic cases are taxed or classified.
-That can affect costs for importers and possibly retail prices for buyers.
+- The tariff classification decision could change how imported plastic cases are taxed or regulated.
+That affects costs for importers, sellers, and possibly consumers.

 Key topics